ValyrianTech/HexGlobe/README.md

 - **Zoom vs. Resolution**:
   - Zoom level (1-10): Controls how many hexagons are visible on screen
   - H3 Resolution (0-15): Controls the actual size of each hexagon on Earth's surface
+- **Neighbor Ordering**:
+  - Neighbors are stored in a consistent clockwise order
+  - The ordering is based on geographic orientation relative to the equator
+  - This provides a consistent navigation experience regardless of location
+- **Resolution Mapping**:
+  - Each tile stores IDs for the same geographic location at all H3 resolutions (0-15)
+  - Lower resolutions are computed by walking up the parent hierarchy
+  - Higher resolutions are computed by converting geographic coordinates to H3 indexes

 ## API Endpoints